kmarsyd/training.artemis.rds/_episodes/01-intro.md

 The process is to submit the first job, then submit the second job including the jobID of the first job as the argument to ‘depend’.
 We will now use this method to transfer the correct raw data from RCOS to Artemis, and submit the analysis job to run when the data transfer completes.

 The data we need is in the ```Training``` RCOS space in a directory called ```Dog_disease/Data```.
-The script we want to run when the data is transferred is called ‘map.pbs’.
+The script we want to run when the data is transferred is called ```map.pbs```.
 You don’t need to make any changes to this script, although you may wish to change the job name to clearly identify your job in the queue.
 View the script with the ```cat``` command:

 ~~~
 cat map.pbs
 ~~~
 {: .bash}

 Note the line ```cd $PBS_O_WORKDIR``` .
 The analysis command ```bwa mem``` looks for the input files in the present working directory, and since PBS considers this to be your HOME directory, you need to ensure bwa can find the right files.
-This can be done using ‘cd’ to your present working directory as we have here, or else you need to include full pathnames to the input and output files.
+This can be done using ```cd``` to your present working directory as we have here, or else you need to include full pathnames to the input and output files.
 There are pros and cons to each method, but we have used ```cd``` for simplicity here.
 So ensure you are in the right directory when you submit the job to PBS, or else it will fail!

 Submit the data transfer job: